-The District entered into a reimbursement agreement ("Agreement") with the developer under which the District agreed to reimburse the developer for operations and maintenance and capital advances made on behalf of the District.
+The District entered into a reimbursement agreement ("Agreement") with the developer under which the District agreed to reimburse the developer for operations and maintenance expenses and capital advances made on behalf of the District.
 The District agreed to repay the developer advances along with accrued interest at a rate of 5.625% per annum.
-As of December 31, 2015, outstanding developer advances totaled \$12,377 and related accrued interest totaled \$2,146.
+As of December 31, 2016, all developer advances and related accrued interest were repaid in full.